 There are always 6 stamen, each composed of its Anther that tops its Filament.
 The anther is, of course, the pollen producing organ. and it often displays noted markings and can be loaded with yellow pollen grains .

-Ruffles have been a characteristic sought and developed through Selective Breeding.
+More structure–-Ruffles have been a characteristic sought and developed through Selective Breeding.
 A cultivar is a variety of plant developed through the efforts of human breeders.
-In the wild, Nature Selects the characteristics of living things — the process of natural selection — but as is true of so much around us now, humans select and design much of our own world (see post 5, “Advantages Within the Human Social Organism” in the Human Freedom Series).
+In the wild, Nature Selects the characteristics of living things — the process of natural selection — but as is true of so much around us now, humans select and design much of our own world.
 This is certainly true of the Hemerocallis, with its 80,000 cultivars!
-Ruffles, colors, sizes, bloom rate and repetition, all have been intelligently designed through breeding.
+Ruffles, colors, sizes, bloom rate and shapes, all have been intelligently altered through breeding.

 But Selective Breeding comes at a cost.
 It is through a brief description of the method that this cost may become evident.